LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

 #.
 There will be a secondary file for each student,
-   named after the student id and the course abbreviation and ".dat".
+   named after the student id and the course abbreviation and ".data".
    For example,
-   George's scores will be kept in a file named ``P34323243Comp170.dat``.
-Andy's scores are in ``P87483743Comp170.dat``.
-Each record (one per input line will have the following structure:
+   George's scores will be kept in a file named ``P34323243Comp170.data``.
+Andy's scores are in ``P87483743Comp170.data``.
+Each record (one per file line will have the following structure:

       Category letter, Item, Points Earned